galaxyproject/training-material/topics/metagenomics/tutorials/nanopore-16S-metagenomics/tutorial.md

 # Background on data

-Next we will introduce some details about the datasets that  we are going to use to carry out the analysis.
+Next, we will introduce some details about the datasets that we are going to use to perform the analysis.

 ## The datasets